namel3ss-Ai/namel3ss/docs/memory-phases.md

 Compaction keeps a summary item in the same phase.
 Recall cache keys include the phase id.

+## Persistence
+Phase data is saved with the memory snapshot.
+Restore keeps phase ids and diff order stable.
+Wake up report confirms what was loaded.

 ## Phase diff
 Phase diff compares two phases within a space/owner and reports:
 - added items